 Recent analysis conducted by Government of Yukon in partnership with researchers has found that caribou strongly avoid using habitats within 2 km of placer claims and mining disturbances during summer.
 Caribou response to those same disturbances continued to be significant but were not as strong during low activity times (i.e., at night or during winter), demonstrating that response to disturbed habitats was a factor in caribou use, but caribou response was much stronger when mines were likely most active.
+Caribou response to secondary roads Exploring the Cumulative Effects of Future Land Use in the Dawson Planning Region

-Caribou response to secondary roads (e.g., Top of World Highway, Goldfields primary roads) was similar (i.e., a 2 km avoidance that was stronger during daytime in summer).
+(e.g., Top of World Highway, Goldfields primary roads) was similar (i.e., a 2 km avoidance that was stronger during daytime in summer).
 In addition, this analysis also identified that caribou minimized crossing secondary roads in all seasons, but smaller tertiary roads did not appear to impede movement (Mahoney et al. 2022).

 Tertiary roads in some environments led to increased predation risk and functional habitat loss for caribou due to avoidance (Apps et al. 2013, Beauchesne et al. 2014).
 Results indicate that sufficient linear feature densities in an area may form a barrier to some caribou, and generally migratory caribou herds show only weak habituation to anthropogenic disturbance (Johnson et al. 2020, Johnson and Russell 2014).
 Although results from Mahoney et al. (2022) are clear that effects to caribou habitat use and movement are currently significant and adverse, it should be noted the distances of avoidance are likely very conservative.
 Data analysis in Mahoney et al. (2022) was completed prior to the 2020 surface disturbance mapping, so the precise size and distribution of active placer mines was unavailable, instead mining claims were used as a proxy for disturbance.
-As a result, the distances by caribou to vary depending on the location of surface disturbance or linear feature density.
+As a result, the distances measured are likely an average distance and we expect response to distances by caribou to vary depending on the location of surface disturbance or linear feature density.